AlexandreDecan/sismic/docs/behavior.rst

       --debug-on-error      Drop in a debugger in case of step failure (ipdb if available)

+Additionally, any extra parameter provided to ``sismic-bdd`` will be passed to Behave.
+See `command-line parameters of Behave <http://behave.readthedocs.io/en/latest/behave.html#command-line-arguments>`__ for more information.

 Predefined steps
 ----------------

-Sismic comes with several predefined steps that can be used to manipulate the (interpreter of the) statechart and to check that some conditions were met during execution.
+In order to be able to execute scenarios, a Python developer needs to write code defining the mapping from the actions and assertions expressed as natural language sentences in the scenarios (using specific keywords such as *given*, *when* or *then*) to Python code that manipulates the statechart.
+To facilitate the implementation of this mapping, Sismic provides a set of predefined statechart-specific steps.

-By convention, steps starting with *given* or *when* correspond to actions that must be applied by the statechart, while steps starting with *then* correspond to assertions about what happened during the execution.
+By convention, steps starting with *given* or *when* correspond to actions that must be applied on the statechart, while steps starting with *then* correspond to assertions about the execution or the current state of the statechart.
-More precisely, any *given* or *when* step will trigger the ``execute()`` method of the underlying interpreter, *when* steps will store the output of ``executed()`` and *then* steps will verify assertions on this output.
+More precisely, (1) all *given* or *when* steps implicitly call the :py:meth:`~sismic.interpreter.Interpreter.execute` method of the underlying interpreter, (2) all *when* steps capture the output of these calls, and (3) we developed all predefined *then* steps to assert things based on the captured output (implying that only the steps that start with *when* will be monitored in practice).

 "Given" and "when" steps